thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 changed.
 It is RECOMMENDED the key directory server issue a Last-Modified header with the date stamp when the key directory resource was last modified.
-If issuing a Last-Modified header, the key directory server SHOULD support the correct response to a 'If-Modified-Since' HTTP GET or HEAD request, retunring the appropriate HTTP status codes {{!HTTP-CACHE=RFC9111}}
+If issuing a Last-Modified header, the key directory server SHOULD support the correct response to a 'If-Modified-Since' HTTP GET or HEAD request, returning the appropriate HTTP status codes {{!HTTP-CACHE=RFC9111}}

 ## Future considerations